-In fact, many boat lovers who own large boats also have a small boat or two that they love and enjoy just as much as their bigger craft.
+In fact, many boat lovers who own large boats also have a small boat that they love and enjoy just as much as their bigger craft.
 But which small boats would be best for you?
 To make the search easier, we'll review the top 10 small boat contenders.

 Types of Small Boats